Telenav/mesakit/documentation/overview/setup.md

    > **MESAKIT_WORKSPACE** must point to your *workspace* **NOT** the *mesakit* project in the workspace

-3. Add to the end of ~/.profile (which should include KivaKit setup) this command:

-        source ~/.mesakit-profile

-4. Start a new shell window
+3. Start a new shell window

 ![](../images/horizontal-line.png)